 - Always follow the Scottish Outdoor Access Code.

-If you like to fish and camp, you may be affected by new camping byelaws coming into effect on 1st March 2017 to protect some of the most cherished lochshores within the National Park.
+If you like to fish and camp, you may be affected by new camping byelaws which came into effect on 1st March 2017 to protect some of the most cherished lochshores within the National Park.
+They are in place between March and September, camping outside of this time is not affected.
 Find out more here.